What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 Fresh sage resembles somewhat of a bushy plant with soft, pointy leaves.
 It’s a member of the mint family, closely related to thyme, marjoram, rosemary, oregano, lemon balm, and basil.

-With a bitter, earthy, and sweet flavor profile, sage is more overpowering than most of its relatives.
+Sage’s bitter, earthy, and sweet flavor profile is more overpowering than most of its relatives.
 It offers hints of citrus, eucalyptus, and pine and is a key aromatic in Mediterranean and Italian dishes.

 In North America, sage is famously used for holiday cooking— a key ingredient in stuffing, turkey, and savory vegetable dishes, like these addictive Sage Mushrooms or Hasselback Potatoes.
 Sage has even been coined “the ultimate fall herb” for making pumpkin and winter squash recipes dance on your taste buds.